The 3 Biggest Bombshells From the New Les Moonves Sexual Abuse Investigation

 Two women, Jessica Pallingston and Phyllis Golden-Gottlieb, told the New Yorker that Moonves physically forced them into performing oral sex on him.
 Golden-Gottlieb says she was assaulted in 1986, when Moonves drove her to a quiet area under the pretext of going to lunch and “grabbed my head, and he took it all the way down onto his penis, and pushed his penis into my mouth.”

-In a later incident, when Golden-Gottlieb tried to reject Moonves’ advances, she alleges that he became physically violent, forcefully pushing her into a wall so hard that she was unable to stand up afterwards.
+In a later incident, when Golden-Gottlieb tried to reject Moonves’s advances, she alleges that he became physically violent, forcefully pushing her into a wall so hard that she was unable to stand up afterward.

-Jessica Pallingston was assigned to be Moonves’ assistant in 1994, and during their first meeting at his room at the Regency Hotel, she says that Moonves began making sexual comments.
+Jessica Pallingston was assigned to be Moonves’s assistant in 1994, and during their first meeting at his room at the Regency Hotel, she says that Moonves began making sexual comments.
 He offered Pallingston wine, and then kissed her, she claims, before asking her to perform oral sex on him.
 She also says that he pushed her head onto his penis in a “very violent, very aggressive” way.
 Pallingston began having a panic attack, and couldn’t stop shaking.
-She kept working for Moonves, who often “barked” orders at her and was generally very aggressive in his treatment towards her.
+She kept working for Moonves, who often “barked” orders at her and was generally very aggressive in his treatment toward her.

 Moonves is accused of trying to ruin the careers of women who rejected him.

 Pallingston and Golden-Gottlieb are not the only women who say Moonves retaliated against them; other women who were allegedly subjected to unwanted touching by Moonves also faced consequences from rejecting him.
-Deborah Green, a make-up artist who worked for CBS, says she she was never again hired by the print-and-publicity department after she rebuked advances made by Moonves,.
+Deborah Green, a makeup artist who worked for CBS, says she was never again hired by the print-and-publicity department after she rebuked advances made by Moonves,.

-Another woman, Deborah Morris, who worked at Lorimar with Moonves, says that when he made advances towards her and allegedly tried to assault her one night, she fought back, running from his vehicle to get away from him.
+Another woman, Deborah Morris, who worked at Lorimar with Moonves, says that when he made advances toward her and allegedly tried to assault her one night, she fought back, running from his vehicle to get away from him.
 After that incident, she says she was kept out of meetings, and she said that her career was ruined.
 “That was pretty much the end of my career,” Morris said.
 “I wasn’t going to get a reference.”

 He allegedly regularly harassed massage therapists.